-13.2 Installing the front wheel 🔌
+13.2 Installing the front wheel 🔧

-Danger of accidents Reduced braking efficiency due to oil or grease on the brake discs.
+Danger of accidents Oil or grease on the brake discs reduces the braking effect.

-Always keep the brake discs free of oil and grease, and clean them with brake cleaner when necessary.
+- Always keep the brake discs free of oil and grease. - Clean the brake discs with brake cleaner when necessary.

-- " If the wheel bearing is damaged or worn:

-- Replace the wheel bearing.

-- Clean and grease shaft seal rings $oldsymbol{1}$ and contact surface $oldsymbol{A}$ of the spacers.
+- Check the wheel bearing for damage and wear. - " If the wheel bearing is damaged or worn: - Replace the wheel bearing. 🔌 - Clean and grease shaft seal rings 1 and mating surfaces 4 of the spacers.